librairy/doc/resources/term.md

 # Term
-A word is the smallest meaningful unit contained in a text.
+A term is the smallest meaningful unit contained in a text.

 It contains the following information:
 * **uri**: the Uniform Resource Identifier created by the system to uniquely identify it.